Centre for Science and Policy

 The Centre for Science and Policy (CSaP) at the University of Cambridge exists to improve links between academics and policy makers.
-Its main focus is on improving policy makers' access to the best scientific and engineering research, both to allow policy makers to make the best use of the available scientific evidence, and ensure that academics are better informed about public policy.
+Its main focus is on improving policy makers' access to scientific and engineering research, both to allow policy makers to make the best use of the available scientific evidence, and ensure that academics are better informed about public policy.
 The Centre attempts to achieve this goal by running three programmes: